Homeowner Insurance Cost Guide

 Unfortunately, it’s relatively easy to get sued these days.
 Lawsuits can be extremely expensive, and if you end up losing one, you might be on the hook for hundreds of thousands of dollars.

-If someone else gets injured on my property, does homeowners insurance cover me?
+If someone else gets injured on my property, does homeowners cover me?

 Typically, yes.
-You should always check with your insurance company to review what types of things your policy specifically covers.
-Homeowners insurance pays for whatever damages you are liable for even if you are found to be negligent in some way.
-An umbrella policy adds a further layer of protection in case you are responsible for paying more damages that your homeowners policy provides.
+You should always check with your provider to review what types of things your policy specifically covers.
+It pays for whatever damages you are liable for even if you are found to be negligent in some way.
+An umbrella policy adds a further layer of protection in case you are responsible for paying more damages that your policy provides.

 Based on a replacement cost policy for a $250,000 house